elephantrobotics/AGV_UI/User manual_en.md

 ![Basic Control](img_depict/../operations_UI/img_depict/basic_control_en.png "Basic Control")

-**前置条件：** The radar needs to be turned on before turning on the basic control.
+**Predictions：** The radar needs to be turned on before turning on the basic control.
 If it is not turned on, a prompt box will pop up showing "Radar is not turned on".

 Click the drop-down box to select the required control method, and click the button on the left to open.
 At this time, a new terminal will open on the desktop.